justeat/JustTweak/README.md

 private func setupJustTweak() {

 // mutable configuration (to override tweaks from other configurations) let userDefaultsConfiguration = UserDefaultsConfiguration(userDefaults: UserDefaults.standard)

-    // remote configurations (optional)
-    let optimizelyConfiguration = OptimizelyConfiguration()
-    let firebaseConfiguration = FirebaseConfiguration()
-    optimizelyConfiguration.userId = <#user_id#>
+// remote configurations (optional) let optimizelyConfiguration = OptimizelyConfiguration() let firebaseConfiguration = FirebaseConfiguration() optimizelyConfiguration.userId = <#user_id#>

-    // local JSON configuration (default tweaks)
-    let jsonFileURL = Bundle.main.url(forResource: "ExampleConfiguration", withExtension: "json")! let localConfiguration = LocalConfiguration(jsonURL: jsonFileURL)!
+// local JSON configuration (default tweaks) let jsonFileURL = Bundle.main.url(forResource: "ExampleConfiguration", withExtension: "json")! let localConfiguration = LocalConfiguration(jsonURL: jsonFileURL)!

-    // priority is defined by the order in the configurations array (from highest to lowest) let configurations: [Configuration] = [userDefaultsConfiguration,
+// priority is defined by the order in the configurations array (from highest to lowest) let configurations: [Configuration] = [userDefaultsConfiguration, optimizelyConfiguration, firebaseConfiguration, localConfiguration] tweakManager = TweakManager(configurations: configurations) }
-                                           optimizelyConfiguration,
-                                           firebaseConfiguration,
-                                           localConfiguration]
-    tweakManager = TweakManager(configurations: configurations)
-}
 ```

 The order of the objects in the `configurations` array defines the priority of the configurations.
-The `MutableConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to load the `TweaksViewController` UI.
+The `MutableConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to load the `TweakViewController` UI.
 The `LocalConfiguration` should have the lowest priority as it provides the default values from a local configuration.

 ### Usage